mindis/snowplow.github.com/_posts/2013-07-08-help-us-build-out-the-snowplow-total-cost-of-ownership-model.md

 This encapsulates the bulk of the data processing:

-* Raw collector log files that need to be processed are identified in the in-bucket, and moved to the processing bucket.
+* Raw collector log files that need to be processed are identified in the in-bucket, and moved to the processing bucket
 * EmrEtlRunner then triggers the Enrichment process to run.
 This spins up an EMR cluster, loads the data in the processing bucket into HDFS, loads Scalding Enrichment process (as a JAR) and uses that JAR to process the raw logs uploaded into HDFS.
-The output of that processing is written back, into HDFS.
+The output of that processing is written back, into HDFS
 * The output of that Scalding Enrichment is then copied from HDFS into the out-bucket in S3.
 The EMR cluster is then shut down.
 * Once the job has completed, the raw logs are moved from the processing bucket to the archive bucket.